 Most "free" resume templates online are bait.
 You build a resume, and the moment you click Download, you hit a $30/month subscription wall.
 Every LuckyResume template is genuinely free — same on the first export as on the hundredth, with no watermarks and no «Pro» lock.

-Each template uses live vector text in a single-column or near-single-column layout.
-They parse cleanly through Greenhouse, Lever, Workday, Taleo, and the other ATSes you'll meet during a job search.
-They look like a real document — not a Canva poster.
+Each template uses a clean single-column or near-single-column layout — the format recruiters consistently prefer.
+They look like a real document, not a Canva poster.

 Classic